 - 6 eggs (I get free range organic ones, fancy!)

 - 2 cans chickpeas, 2 cans other beans,

 - Medium cheddar, 350g

 And this shop usually costs between £14 and £17, depending on what’s on sale.
-It might be less, because I might have batch cooked something that lasted a long time, or it might be more if I run out of olive oil or spices.
+It might be less because I might have batch cooked a lot that week, or it might be more if I run out of olive oil or spices.

 I hope these tips are somewhat helpful – I wouldn’t recommend trying to put them all into practice at once, that might be a bit overwhelming.
 Maybe start with keeping to shopping lists and using up things at home, and then move onto batch cooking and bulk buying – whatever works for you.

 Do you have any good tips for saving money on food?
 Please leave me a comment below!

 For a US perspective instead, try this article.
 I will add examples for other countries here as I find them.
 But please use your initiative – you know your local area 🙂